 - Avoid high levels of nitrogen in fast release form; it encourages brown patch development

+Learn more about grass facts and keeping your lawn healthy and green.
 At Spring-Green, we take brown patch lawn disease seriously because we know the damage it can cause.
 If you ever suspect this disease of infecting your turf, please contact your neighborhood Spring-Green lawn service.

 Learn more about…